Properties of general stationary axisymmetric spacetimes: circularity and beyond: General axisymmetric stationary metric and gauge choice

 We order our list of relevant surface starting from the outermost, then move inwards.
-The first surface we wish to mention is the familiar (outer) \emph{ergosphere}, defined as the locus of points at which the Killing vector $\xi^\mu$ becomes null.
-In our coordinates, it is located at $r=r_\text{erg}(\theta)$, where $r_\text{erg}$ is given by \be \eval{g_{vv}}_{r=r_\text{erg}} = 0. \ee Inside the ergosphere, there can exist no static observers --- meaning, (timelike) observers whose velocity is proportional to $\xi^\mu$.
+The first surface we wish to mention is the familiar (outer) \emph{static limit}, also known as ergosphere, defined as the locus of points at which the Killing vector $\xi^\mu$ becomes null.
+In our coordinates, it is located at $r=r_\text{erg}(\theta)$, where $r_\text{erg}$ is given by \be \eval{g_{vv}}_{r=r_\text{erg}} = 0. \ee Inside the static limit, there can exist no static observers --- meaning, (timelike) observers whose velocity is proportional to $\xi^\mu$.
 For this reason this surface is also known as static limit.